inkdropapp/docs/src/app/reference/key-customizations/page.md

 ```

 This keymap defines the meaning of `Enter` in two different contexts.
-In a normal editor, pressing `Enter` triggers the `editor:new-line` command, which causes the editor to insert a newline.
+In a normal editor, pressing `Enter` triggers the `editor:new-line-continue-markup` command, which inserts a new line (continuing the current list or block when there is one).
 But if the same keystroke occurs outside the editor, it instead triggers the native behavior.

 By default, `keymap.json` is loaded when Inkdrop is started.